publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 [Pub.
 L. 99–509, title IX, § 9312(h)][/us/pl/99/509/s9312/h], Oct.
 21, 1986, [100 Stat.
 2002][/us/stat/100/2002], provided that:

-> “The Secretary of Health and Human Services shall provide that individuals enrolled with an eligible organization under section 1876 of the Social Security Act \[this section\] may disenroll, on and after June 1, 1987, at any local office of the Social Security Administration.”
+> “The Secretary of Health and Human Services shall provide that individuals enrolled with an eligible organization under section 1876 of the Social Security Act \[[42 U.S.C.
+1395mm][/us/usc/t42/s1395mm]\] may disenroll, on and after June 1, 1987, at any local office of the Social Security Administration.”

  __Use of Reserve Funds__